jakobholmelund/fitpicsjs/README.md

 The algorithms work just fine, but all the drawing and smoothnes is not here yet..
 Feel free too contribute ! this is open source baby !

-Create Beautiful image galleries with pure JavaScript, with no dependencies.
+Create Beautiful image galleries with pure JavaScript.
+No dependencies.

 Currently supporting two strategies:
  - Linear Partition